NewsonUpreti/My-neovim-config/README.md

 ## How to start using?

 Just download/clone my entire repository to get my configuration.
-After installing neovim in your computer, create `nvim` directory in your `.config` folder which is inside `/username/home/` directory. now open `nvim` directory and copy all the files from this repository to the `nvim` folder. type `nvim` to launch neovim in terminal, press `esc` and type `:Tutor` to understand the basics.
+After installing neovim in your computer,[click here](https://github.com/neovim/neovim/blob/master/INSTALL.md) if not installed. create `nvim` directory in your `.config` folder which is inside `/username/home/` directory. now open `nvim` directory and copy all the files from this repository to the `nvim` folder. type `nvim` to launch neovim in terminal, press `esc` and type `:Tutor` to understand the basics.

 ### OR